 This catalog searches the collections of more than 9,000 member institutions, including most of the major libraries in North America, and many in Western Europe and Australia.
 If you can't find what you're looking for at Emory or in the Tozzer Library at Harvard, this is a great place to look.

 Most Emory University dissertations are available in two formats, paper (until 2008) and electronic full-text.
 There is a full-text copy of each dissertation available in PDF format via Proquest's Dissertations and Theses database.
-For more information on locating and obtaining dissertations from Emory, the US and the rest of the world visit our Finding Dissertations website.

 Or you can search by keyword.
 This method will also find dissertations from various departments that include your keyword(s).
 Example: emory thesis ph.d. and XXXXXXX